AngelfishTypes.com logo

 Common Diseases & Treatments

-Like all fish, angelfish are susceptible to common freshwater diseases such as Ich (White Spot Disease), Fin Rot, and fungal infections.
-Most issues can be prevented with pristine water quality and a proper diet.
-Quarantine all new fish before adding them to your main tank.
+Like all fish, angelfish are susceptible to common freshwater diseases.
+Most issues can be prevented with pristine water quality, a proper diet, and by quarantining all new fish for at least 2-3 weeks before adding them to your main tank.
 Should a problem arise, correctly diagnosing the ailment is key to a successful treatment.

 Frequently Asked Questions